Quick Guide to Preparing Contract and Grant Proposals

 Qualified members of UC Berkeley’s faculty are authorized to serve as principal investigator or project director (PI or PD) and may submit proposals to outside agencies to seek funds for research or other projects.
 At Berkeley, voting members of the Academic Senate may serve as PI; others may serve only by special exception to policy.
 See the UC Berkeley policy on Principal Investigator Status.

 UC Berkeley subscribes to the Pivot funding opportunities database that may be used to search or browse program announcements from federal and regional government sponsors, foundations, and other organizations.
-SPO provides additional resources on funding programs and can provide help with funding searches.
+SPO provides additional resources on funding programs.

 State of California law requires disclosure of financial interest in the sponsor if the proposal is for a research project to be funded by a non-governmental source.
 The disclosure form (Statement of Economic Interests for Principal Investigators-Form 700-U) should accompany the proposal and Proposal Review Form to the Sponsored Projects Office.
 The UC Office of the President maintains a list of exempt non-governmental entities.

 Applicants to the National Science Foundation, the Public Health Service (including the National Institutes of Health), and other agencies that have adopted federal requirements (e.g., American Cancer Society, American Heart Association) must disclose project-related financial interests.
 Applicants to these agencies must fill out financial disclosure forms.

 See the Conflict of Interest Committee website for more information.